-Theatre Arts Concentrations and Minor
+Theatre Studies Concentrations and Minor

-Why study theatre arts at UMass Lowell?
+Why study theatre studies at UMass Lowell?

 A male student holding an umbrella on stage next a female student with an window behind them in the dark during a UMass Lowell Theatre Arts production.